lvjiaxuan/eslint-config/README.md

 The OXLint will take care of several rules to reduce ESLint's burden.

 > [!WARNING]
-> 1. Serveral rules settings of antfu's will be overwritten.
+> 1. Several rules settings of antfu's will be overwritten.
 > 2. Maybe some mishandled rules will conflict with ESLint.

 ```js